yash-tatvic/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 !!!info "This integration is managed by Amplitude"

-    Contact your Amplitude support team for support with this integration.
+    Contact the Amplitude support team for support with this integration.

 ## Considerations